1. The Snowman by Raymond Briggs

 2. A Christmas Carol by Charles Dickens

 A Christmas Carol tells the story of one of the most unforgettable characters in literature, Ebenezer Scrooge, whose name became synonymous with a particularly bitter kind of character.
 Originally published in 1843 it remains popular today and retains much of Dickens’ empathy for those less fortunate.
+Bring this classic Christmas book to life for children with the beautiful cloth-bound edition illustrated by Sir Quentin Blake.

 3. The Nightmare Before Christmas by Tim Burton